 The space is open during the opening hours of the National Library; you will find it on Gedimino 51, 5th floor, Room 507.

-The atmosphere in the Art Lab makes it possible to leave the usual surroundings and routine behind, offering opportunities to release creative energy, share one’s art with others and discover art created by them.
+The atmosphere in the Education Lab makes it possible to leave the usual surroundings and routine behind, offering opportunities to release creative energy, share one’s art with others and discover art created by them.
 We use this space to organise meetings with artists, professionals of art history, theory and criticism, educators, curators, culture managers, publishers and other specialists of different fields of culture.
 We invite you to take advantage of the opportunity to participate in diverse cultural exchange and enjoy first-hand creative experience.
 We encourage you not only to participate, but to initiate these activities as well.

 The space will be used for:

 - Thematic lectures and/or cycles of such lectures;

 - Presentations and discussions about the city’s cultural events and phenomena.

 We are open to people with different experience levels, backgrounds and age groups, professional artists and amateurs, educators in the field of art, art therapists, young people who are part of the academia – everyone willing to learn more about the world of art and discover and develop their creative powers.

 We seek to create favourable environment for your creative expression making it possible to discover both traditional and contemporary cultural phenomena, expand the limits of perception and communicate.
 We hope that the art space will become a unique place to learn and serve as a source of creative inspiration for many of its visitors.